 Step 7: The Mediation Session

 The mediator(s) will hear both sides of the issue and will assist the parties in reaching a satisfactory conclusion.
 The agreement will be reduced to writing and the parties will sign the document.
-If the lawyer and client cannot settle the dispute, the parties may request a binding arbitration hearing, but both must give written consent in order to go forward with binding arbitration.
+If the lawyer and client cannot settle the dispute, the parties may request a binding arbitration hearing, but both must give written consent in order to go forward